Umair2840/PF_OOP_Assingnment/README.md

 # PF_OOP_Assingnment
-Assignment Problems from PF and OOP
+Assignment Problems from PF and OOP.
 This repository contains practice problems as part of my  Object Oriented Programming coursework.
 It also includes stuff from programming fundamentals.
 ## Topics Covered
 - Loops